1. Purpose of this privacy notice

 3. Personal Information sources

-Outward collects personal information via a variety of sources, including when people are referred to us, or apply for one of our services, or complete one of our forms, or call, write, email or meet with us.
+Outward collects personal information via a variety of sources, including when people are referred to us, apply for one of our services, complete one of our forms, call, write, email or meet with us.
 We may collect information when people visit our website.
 We also collect information to support our recruitment processes.

 There is a CCTV system in operation at our registered office, at Nutley Edge and some of our housing schemes for the detection and prevention of crime.
-It operates continuously and recordings are held for up to one month.
+It operates continuously and recordings are held for up to six month.

-From time to time we may take photographs at our events and at our schemes to use for general marketing and publicity.
+From time to time, we may take photographs at our events and at our schemes to use for general marketing and publicity.
 However, photographs of individuals will only be used for those purposes with the consent of the people concerned.

-• Their council when making a care and support referral
+- Their council when making a care and support referral

-• Health, care and support organisations
+- Health, care and support organisations

-• Family, friends and advocates acting on their behalf.
+- Family, friends and advocates acting on their behalf.

 4. Types of personal information we use